iOXGN90/FMV-Backend-Project/README.md

 ## Acknowledgments - Laravel framework: https://laravel.com - All contributors and community members.

+## THIS IS THE ALTERNATIVE IF IT DOESN'T WORK AT FIRST

 ## Setting up
 # Laravel 10 REST API with Passport Example